rokmohar/alexa-assistant/readme.md

 # Release 1.0

-### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON - DO NOT SUBMIT THIS TO AMAZON FOR CERTIFICATION AS IT WON'T PASS!
+### THIS SKILL IS FOR PERSONAL USE ONLY AND IS NOT ENDORSED BY GOOGLE OR AMAZON.
+WHILST THIS SKILL USES AN OFFICIAL GOOGLE API, IT WILL NEVER PASS AMAZON CERTIFICATION DUE TO THE RESPONSES BEING HELD IN A PUBLICLY ACCESSIBLE MP3 FILE.

 This skill is an implementation of the official Google Assistant API wrapped as an Alexa skill.
 It supports all the functions that the API offers (which is slightly different from the Google Home).
 It is limited to 500 requests a day and only supports US English (although it is usable in the UK)